Hello, my friends,

 Now I'd like to hear from you!

 Did you find today's newsletter encouraging?
-How has your week been since my last newsletter?
-What has kept you grounded lately?
+Do you feel like it helped you find your own language around this controversial topic?
 How can I be praying for you?
 Feel free to respond to this email and share your thoughts with me.
 I look forward to reading them.

 Ways to support: